 How Do I Do SEO For “Near Me?”

-TL;DR Summary: You don’t rank for “near me” by stuffing the words near me into your pages.
+TL;DR Summary: Add "near me" or no?
+No. You don’t rank for “near me” by stuffing the words "near me" into your pages.
 Google is smarter than that.
 You rank by proving—with lots of small, consistent signals—that you’re a real local business serving people in a specific area.
+That's it.
+Read on to learn exactly HOW to do this.

 When someone searches “plumber near me,” Google blends relevance (what you do), proximity (where you are vs. the searcher), and prominence (trust/authority).
 Your job is to make those local trust signals obvious and consistent everywhere your business appears.